-The two most common types of radiant floor heating systems are electric (heat via electric wires) and hydronic (heat via hot water tubes), both of which are buried underneath the floor.
-Here’s how the two compare: Electric radiant floor heating systems are easier and more affordable to install but more expensive to operate, making them ideal for heating small areas.
+The two most common types of radiant-floor heating systems are electric (heat via electric wires) and hydronic (heat via hot water tubes), both of which are buried underneath the floor.
+Here’s how the two compare: Electric radiant-floor heating systems are easier and more affordable to install, but more expensive to operate, making them ideal for heating small areas.
 Hydronic systems are less expensive to operate, so they work well for large floor areas and even entire houses.
 The caveat is that they come with higher initial costs because they’re more complicated to install and require heated water from a boiler or a water heater.
-For more on the pros and cons of each system and which might be better suited for you, see Radiant Floor Heating: Electric vs. Hydronic by contractor Jeff King of San Francisco-based Jeff King & Company, a member of the Remodelista Architect and Designer Directory.
+For more on the pros and cons of each system and which might be better suited to you, see Radiant Floor Heating: Electric vs. Hydronic by San Francisco contractor Jeff King of Jeff King & Co., a member of the Remodelista Architect & Designer Directory.

 3. What are the pros of radiant floor heating?